ivh/tmy.se/content/pages/covid19.md

 This page is about COVID19, i.e. the disease caused by the new Coronavirus SARS-CoV-2.
 I am not an expert in the field, but have been following developments closely since early February and feel the need to collect some information.
-No guarantees about being correct.
+No guarantees about being correct and no need to trust me on anything; what I found enlightening myself might work for you, or not.

 Last update: 2020-03-05